Tomb of the Virgin Mary: The church

-Preceded by a walled courtyard to the south, the cruciform church shielding the tomb has been excavated in a rock-cut cave entered by a wide descending stair dating from the 12th century.
+Preceded by a walled courtyard to the south, the cruciform church shielding the tomb has been created in part by cutting through the rock and in part with masonry, and is entered by a wide descending staircase whose upper section dates from the 12th century.
 On the right side of the staircase (towards the east) there is the chapel of Mary's parents, Joachim and Anne, initially built to hold the tomb of Queen Melisende of Jerusalem, the daughter of Baldwin II, whose sarcophagus has been removed from there by the Greek Orthodox.
 On the left (towards the west) there is the chapel of Saint Joseph, Mary's husband, initially built as the tomb of two other female relatives of Baldwin II.

-On the eastern side of the church there is the chapel of Mary's tomb.
-Altars of the Greeks and Armenians also own the east apse.
+At the bottom of the staircase, on the eastern side of the church, there is the edicule that contains Mary's tomb.There are also altars of the Greeks and Armenians in the east apse.
 A niche south of the tomb is a mihrab indicating the direction of Mecca, installed when Muslims had joint rights to the church.
 Currently the Muslims have no more ownership rights to this site.
 On the western side there is a Syriac altar.

-The Armenian Patriarchate Armenian Apostolic Church of Jerusalem and Greek Orthodox Church of Jerusalem are in possession of the shrine.
+The Armenian Apostolic Church of Jerusalem and the Greek Orthodox Church of Jerusalem are in possession of the shrine.
 The Syriacs, the Copts, and the Ethiopians have minor rights.

-Panagia Ierosolymitissa
+"Panagia Ierosolymitissa" icon

 Within the church is located a famous icon called Panagia Ierosolymitissa (All-holy Lady of Jerusalem) which, according to tradition, was miraculously created without human intervention.

 Authenticity

+Ephesus as alternative

 A legend, which was first mentioned by Epiphanius of Salamis in the 4th century AD, purported that Mary may have spent the last years of her life in Ephesus, Turkey.
 The Ephesians derived it from John's presence in the city, and Jesus’ instructions to John to take care of Mary after his death.
 Epiphanius, however, pointed out that although the Bible mentions John leaving for Asia, it makes no mention of Mary going with him.
 The Eastern Orthodox Church tradition believes that Virgin Mary lived in the vicinity of Ephesus, at Selçuk, where there is a place currently known as the House of the Virgin Mary and venerated by Catholics and Muslims, but argues that she only stayed there for a few years, even though there are accounts of her spending nine years until her death.

+Pro: apocrypha

 Although no information about the end of Mary's life or her burial are provided in the New Testament accounts, and many Christians believe that none exist in early apocrypha, some apocryphon are offered as supporting Mary's death (or other final fate).
 The Book of John about the Dormition of Mary, written in either the 1st, 3rd, 4th, or 7th century, places her tomb in Gethsemene, as does the 4th century Treatise about the passing of the Blessed Virgin Mary.